aws-samples/ec2-steampipe/README.md

 Once provisioned, go to Outputs section.

-Use the `SSMSessionManager` link value to change ec2-user password and `RemoteWebConsole` link value to login to graphical desktop in your browser.
+Use the `SSMSessionManager` link value to change ec2-user password and `RemoteWebConsole` link value to login into graphical desktop in your browser.

 ## Attribution
 Steampipe [binary](https://steampipe.io/downloads) and [AWS plugin](https://hub.steampipe.io/plugins/turbot/aws) are downloaded without modification.
 Usage indicates acceptance of their licenses.